wassermanlab/GUD/tutorial/GUD_testing_tutorial.md

 - Python 3
 - requests module, install with`pip install requests`

-The following script takes an initial script and gets all the results.
+The following script takes an initial script and gets all the results in an array, this can later be parsed into whatever data structure the user wants.
 Keep in mind this might take a while if you are trying to fetch millions of rows.

 ```python
 import requests